adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/coding-conventions-standards.md

 All programmers are required to follow standards.
 A standard is an accepted way of doing something.
 Although programming standards do not need to be followed in order for your source code to produce its expected results, there are many reasons why you should follow programming standards.

 Standards ensure that the development of source code in a specific language is done in the same way by everyone.
-This makes working with other's code much easier, since it is written in a way that is already familiar to you.
+This makes working with code you haven't written much easier, since it is written in a way that is already familiar to you.
 The problem with standards is they are not consistent.
 Standards can vary between organizations, organizational departments, and supervisors in an organization, schools, programs and instructors.

 In this course, instructors have developed a general set of standards that all students will be expected to follow.